seapagan/dev-portfolio-app/website/docs/installation/index.md

 ## Deploy the application

+Since the production bundle is just static HTML, CSS and JavaScript files, you can deploy it to any web hosting provider.

 I no longer recommend deploying to GitHub pages - since your GitHub Personal Access Token is stored in the final production build, GitHub will then detect this and cancel it, hence the OpenSource section will fail.
 Look at [Netlify][netlify] or [Vercel][vercel] instead.
 Obviously, if you have your own hosting you can upload the production build and serve that as any other site.

+Again, check the Create-React-App [website][deploy] for more information on deployment.

 [react]: https://reactjs.org/
 [nodejs]: https://nodejs.org/en/